stormalf/go_ibmi/README.md

 And go 1.24 is working fine on IBMi!

-The issues with go dependencies are due to the DNS port 53 not listening on the IBMi.
+The issues with go dependencies are due to proxy because some dependencies like github.com work fine but dependencies with redirection failed with timeout.
+I'll test GOPROXY=direct to see if it works better.

 # The Go Programming Language